Upstairs Market

 How the Upstairs Market Works

 The execution of a trade in the upstairs market is a high-touch, relationship-driven process that stands in stark contrast to the millisecond-speed world of algorithmic trading.
-It typically begins when an institutional trader contacts a broker-dealer's "block desk" or "equity capital markets" team.
-The conversation is guarded; the trader might indicate they have "size" in a particular sector or name without immediately revealing the full extent of the order to avoid leaking information.
+It typically begins when an institutional trader, such as a portfolio manager at a large pension fund, contacts a broker-dealer's "block desk" or "equity capital markets" (ECM) team.
+The conversation is highly guarded; the trader might indicate they have "size" in a particular sector or name without immediately revealing the full extent of the order to avoid leaking information that could move the market against them.
 The broker then acts as an intermediary, shopping the order to a trusted network of potential counterparties.
-This network might include other mutual funds, pension funds, insurance companies, or the broker's own proprietary trading desk.
-1. **Indication of Interest (IOI):** The broker sends out "natural" indications to potential buyers, signaling that liquidity is available without revealing the exact seller.
-2. **Negotiation:** Interested parties bid on the block.
-The seller typically has to offer a discount to the current market price to entice a buyer to take down such a large risk.
-This difference—selling at $49.80 when the market is $50.00—is the cost of liquidity.
-3. **The Cross:** Once a price and size are agreed upon, the trade is "crossed."
-This means the broker matches the buy and sell orders internally.
-4. **Printing the Trade:** Even though the negotiation was private, the execution cannot be secret.
+This network is not just a digital list but a set of established professional relationships.
+1. Indication of Interest (IOI): The broker sends out discrete signals to potential buyers to gauge their appetite for the stock.
+These are not firm orders but rather "conversational" starting points.
+2. Negotiation: Interested parties bid on the block.
+Because the buyer is taking on a large amount of risk at once, they typically demand a "liquidity discount."
+The seller agrees to this because the certainty of a single, clean trade is more valuable than the risk of price collapse on a public exchange.
+3. The Cross: Once a price and size are agreed upon, the trade is "crossed."
+This means the broker matches the buy and sell orders internally on their own books.
+4. Printing the Trade: Even though the negotiation was private, the execution cannot remain a secret.
 FINRA regulations require that the trade be reported to a Trade Reporting Facility (TRF) almost immediately (usually within 10 seconds).
-5. **The Tape:** The trade then appears on the consolidated tape (the public record of all trades).
-Retail traders looking at a "Time and Sales" window will suddenly see a massive block of 500,000 shares execute at a specific price, often causing them to wonder where that liquidity came from since it never appeared on the Level 2 quotes.
+5. The Tape: The trade then appears on the consolidated tape (the public record of all trades).
+This is when the public finally sees the massive block execution, which often appears as a "print" at a price that doesn't seem to correlate with the current bid and ask on the screen.

 Upstairs Market vs. Dark Pools